khalatevarun/Shortly/README.md

 A website to shorten your links and avail advanced statistics
 </p>

-Shortly is a fully responsive website where shorten any link.
+Shortly is a fully responsive website where you can shorten any website links and get copied to your clipboard.

 <h2>Features</h2>
  <ul>